trombik/freebsd-builder-poudriere/readme.md

 * sudo
 * bash
 * curl
+* poudriere
+* tree
+* git

+The VM is intended for `poudriere` build on GitHub Actions, i.e. building ports.

 Except for the root user, there's one additional user, `runner`, which is the user that will be running the commands in the GitHub action.
 This user is